ipa320/RosTooling.github.io/README.md

 ### Tutorials

 If you get issues during the execution of these tutorials please report them under the following [https://github.com/ipa320/RosTooling.github.io/issues](https://github.com/ipa320/RosTooling.github.io/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=).
 In case you don't have a GitHub account, please just send an email to nhg@ipa.fhg.de.
-Many thanks for your help :).

-Also, we will be very thankful if once you complete the tutorials you take 15 minutes to fulfill our survey, this will help us to improve our solution.
+Also, we will be very thankful if once you complete the tutorials you take 15 minutes to fulfill our survey, this will help us to improve our solution: [Survey link](https://forms.office.com/e/2V5pPwcY7V).

+Many thanks for your help :)

+In case you have already installed the RosTooling, we recommend to pull always the latest version, go to "Help"->"Check for Updates", in case a new version is available it will be proposed to be updated.

 #### Components